ASVLeipzig/cor-asv-ann/README.md

     }
 ```

-There is no output file group for the evaluation tool: it only uses **logging**.
+The output file group for the evaluation tool will contain a JSON report of the CER distances of each text line per page, and an aggregated JSON report with the totals and the confusion table.
+It also makes extensive use of logging.

 ## Testing